So you have an internet business idea.

 I sense that this could be a huge opportunity – the British Council estimates that ~1 billion people are currently learning English worldwide.
 I also see a lot of new grads becoming English teachers abroad, often with no formal experience in teaching anything (to anyone).
 If everyone wants to learn English, then surely there has be a way to filter out the good tutors from the mediocre ones.

 At this point I’m itching to brainstorm some company names, register the domains and get cracking on the site development.
-Will I use Rails or Django?!
+Will I use ReactJS or Vue?!
 There’s not a minute to lose – it’s only a matter of time before someone else figures it out and gets it out there!

 Well, just a second.
 It does not matter how fancy the website looks or how much effort I will put into its creation… if no one will actually pay for it.